Jock Lewes: Co-Founder of the SAS (Paperback)

 Anders Lassen VC, MC** of the SAS (Hardback)

 The story of Anders Lassen is one of the most amazing and heroic of the Second World War – indeed in the history of the British armed services.
-He was awarded no less than three Military Crosses and the SAS regiment’s only Victoria Cross.
+He was awarded no fewer than three Military Crosses and the SAS regiment’s only Victoria Cross.
 From the day he stalked and killed a stag armed only with a knife, Lassen had been recognized as quite unique.
 He took part in a series of extraordinary strikes against the Axis powers in West Africa, Normandy, the Channel Islands, the Aegean and Greece, the Balkans and, finally, in Italy.
 This classic biography of a remarkable warrior, which was first published…By Mike Langley